RyanJulyan/Flask-BDA/README.md

 > You can use this same structure however to have multiple tenants.
 To add a new tenant, simple:
 * Create a new line in the  `SQLALCHEMY_BINDS` object, with the name of the tenant and the connection string details
     * Remember to create the database before trying to connect to it.
-    * The database types do not have to be the same in the same application
+    * The database connection types do not have to be the same in the same application

 ```python